-Since guidelines and laws that impact personal injury liability vary by city and state, participation in a sharing economy presents liability risks.
+Since guidelines and laws that impact liability vary by city and state, participation in a sharing economy presents liability risks.
 By now, most people have probably used an Uber or Lyft or stayed at an Airbnb at least once.
 If you’re one of the majority, you use the sharing economy.
 The advantages of the sharing economy are obvious – using peer-to-peer services offer more flexibility and a lower price point than traditional models of transportation or lodging.
 On the other hand, the sharing economy has a dark side, especially as it pertains to liability after an accident.
 If you or a family member was seriously injured due to another’s negligence, call a Las Vegas injury attorney at Cogburn Law Offices today for a free case consultation.

 What is a Sharing Economy?